 What is my problem?
 I’m not normally as clumsy and forgetful as I have been the past week or so.
 I try really, really hard to never make dumb errors with clients, or with other people’s schedules.
 And I am certainly not well-known for losing my cool and screaming at strangers.
 Anytime I start to act out of character, non-strategically and in ways that I would not feel proud about, it is time to examine what is going on.
 I call these types of errors cracks in the functioning.
 Nothing life-threatening or horrible, but out of character and not how I would prefer to be managing myself.
 Little errors, small missteps, silly behavior, nothing that will upend anything; just little cracks.

 Cracks in the functioning typically happen when a person is fielding more stress than usual.
-Any time our attention is being demanded by life’s big issues, little issues tend to arise.
+Anytime our attention is being demanded by life’s big issues, little issues tend to arise.
 For example, my client in the middle of a divorce discovered his keys in the fridge.
 Another client went to drop off her child at school…on a Saturday (don’t worry, they both figured it out before the kiddo went off on a solo adventure in an empty school).
-Minor fender benders, lost stuff, losing your temper in situations you’d normally brush off— all of this stuff represent cracks in the functioning.
+Minor fender benders, lost stuff, losing your temper in situations you’d normally brush off— all this stuff represents cracks in the functioning.

-During these times, notice and acknowledge that you have an extra helping of stress, and take good care of yourself.
+Notice and acknowledge that you have an extra helping of stress, and take good care of yourself.
 Take a break when you can.
 Back off of obligations that increase stress if you are able.
 Slow down and stop yourself from getting to the point where you are yelling when what you really meant to do was enjoy your hike.